Endukante Premanta: Reception

 The film mostly received mixed reviews.
 Idlebrain.com didn't give any rating for the film but criticised that the "screenplay is not gripping, romance feel is ineffective and run-time is excessive for this kind of subject".
 Rediff.com has given a rating of 1.5 out of a scale of 5 for the film and declared that "Endukante Premanta disappoints".
-It criticised the script for its "loopholes" but praised the lead pair of Ram and Tamannah as the "heart and soul of the film".
-Oneindia.com said that it's "Ram's show" and that "if only the youngsters enjoy the slow pace then it is sure to be another hit for Ram and Karunakaran".
-Bharatstudent.com had given a rating of 2.75/5 for the film and suggested that it "could have been better".
-Greatandhra.com had given 2.5/5 for the film and described it as "a soul shuttling between death, coma and life".
-Cinegoer criticised the director of the film and said that the film "is downright ridiculous, we'd rather see his montage shots on Youtube than sit through this montage film".
+It criticised the script for its "loopholes" but praised the lead pair of Ram and Tamannaah as the "heart and soul of the film".
 The Times of India rated the film at 2.5/5 and said that the film is "overall, a very underwhelming experience that only comes off in bits and pieces".
 The Hindu criticised the film to be "like a montage of different films" and director for "throwing logic to the wind", but praised the lead pair of the film for having "done their best to bring some semblance of reality to this fantasy".
 CNN-IBN too felt that the film "is far from being perfect" and that "the climax is not one bit convincing".
 However it praised the cast for its performance and the director for his "bold experiment".

-Soundtrack

-The audio of the film was released on 29 April 2012 and launch of the audio was held at annapurna studios on same day.
-G. V. Prakash Kumar composed the soundtrack, which received positive response.
-Musicperk.com rated it 7.5/10 quoting "A refreshing musical album which is cool, lovely, soft, breezy, lively and yet trendy".